AYaroslavskiy91/obsidian-starter-vault/Starter Vault/1. Projects/Learning this Vault/Templater and Quickadd.md

 From the daily note, you can also trigger the 'add-exercise' template.
 This is included to impress upon you the utility of YAML front matter as data.
 Keeping a log of your exercises (already queried within the daily note itself) can be useful for tracking progress, and monitoring health.
 The exercises come from the [[Template - Exercise|exercise template]], which are alphabetized in Jinja Syntax.
 Add or remove individual exercises as needed.
 Try creating a similar template for recipes, and consider the utility of querying your recipes by available ingredients!

 Finally, there are settings to enable the several buttons found in the aforementioned notes.
+See more about that and other plugins in [[Other Community Plugins|here]].